Clustering of DESI galaxies split by thermal Sunyaev-Zeldovich effect: Simulation-based toy model

 We also repeat the binning in the signal (Compton-$y$ parameter not divided by $\sigma_y$).
 We have chosen the bin width as the mean $\sigma_y$ across the map for easier comparison with the SNR binning.
 The two resulting distributions in the bottom panel of \cref{fig:Mhalo-tSZ-relations-mocks} are very similar (differences are visible only in the higher-SNR bins), reinforcing our arguments from \cref{sec:measurements:methodology}.

-A well-known or calibrated halo mass to tSZ observables relation can be used to make theoretical predictions about clustering, particularly on larger scales.
+A well-known or calibrated relation between the galaxy host halo masses and tSZ observables can be used to make theoretical predictions about tSZ-split galaxy clustering, especially on larger scales.
 Furthermore, if this relation is less dependent on cosmology than halo mass-density relations, it would enable more robust cosmological inference beyond the 2-point function.
 A theoretical or semi-analytical model would be a very attractive alternative to a simulation-based model \citep[like for density-split clustering in][]{density-split-clustering-sim-based-model} requiring a large number of high-quality mocks.